BrianRuizy/gatsby-minimal-portfolio/README.md

 * **New** entirely CSS based live-gradient effect.
 Layered with particles-js background effect.

 ## Disclaimer, NOT
-😎 Feel free to use as a template for your own site, improve upon and style it to your taste!
+😎 If you like how this website looks and functions, feel free to use code as a template for your own site.
+Improve upon and style it to your taste!
 Cheers.